vibbits/nextflow-workshop/docs/nextflow/running_pipeline.md

     - Some curated nextflow pipelines are available on [awesome-nextflow](https://github.com/nextflow-io/awesome-nextflow).
     - Pipelines from the [nf-core community](https://nf-co.re/pipelines).
     - Pipelines from [WorkflowHub](https://workflowhub.eu/) (this is a currently ongoing effort).
-    - VSN-Pipelines for single cell analysis [VSN-Pipelines](https://github.com/vib-singlecell-nf/vsn-pipelines) (Currently not updated)
+    - VSN-Pipelines for single cell analysis [VSN-Pipelines](https://github.com/vib-singlecell-nf/vsn-pipelines) (No longer updated)

 ## Import a pipeline